 Toyota Has Settled Vehicle Recall Lawsuit Brought Forth by Attorneys General in 29 States and American Samoa

-Toyota agreed on Thursday, February 14th, to pay $29 million to 29 states, and American Samoa, as part of a settlement regarding complications with vehicle recall notices in 2010.
+Toyota Settles Vehicle Recall Lawsuit with 29 States on Thursday, February 14th, to pay $29 million to 29 states, and American Samoa, as part of a settlement regarding complications with vehicle recall notices in 2010.

 In 2010, Toyota issued a vehicle recall notice for 14 million vehicles across the world due to automobiles accelerating without warning.
 The lawsuit, which was brought forth by attorneys general in 29 states, accused Toyota of failing to promptly notify customers about problems with their cars.

 The attorneys general investigated and found poor communication between Toyota’s offices in Japan and the US had contributed to the problem.
 Toyota agreed to improve communications with the US and give United States executives more power, especially regarding vehicle recall notices within the country.